bacharakis/learning-open-source/_articles/stepping-into-opensource/community-health.md

 time: 1+ hours
 following: _articles/stepping-into-opensource/licensing.md
 summary: >-
-  This section will explore community health as both a criteria for particpation in open source, and a responsiblity.
+  This section will explore community health as both a criteria for particpation in open source and a responsiblity.
 prereq: Have read previous 2 sections of this module.
 format: >
   *   Complete reading on this topic, and take associated quiz.